 Personal insurance carried by the owner will be excess to the insurance provided by Good Sam during the rental period.
 It is required that RV Owners have their RV unit insured in order to meet state registration guidelines and to protect themselves at times the RV is not rented on rvrentals.com.
 The owner's personal items are subject to a preset security deposit.

-Renters should notify owners of any accidents or damage and Good Sam RV Rentals should be notified by contacting us at [email protected] as soon as possible.
+Owners must notify Good Sam RV Rentals as soon as possible.
 Be sure to capture photos, details, and police reports to help expedite the claims process.
+Email any photos and reports, along with the completed and signed rental forms to [email protected].

-After the [email protected] team is informed of a claim, they will be in touch to ensure we have all necessary details and the owner will be contacted by an insurance adjuster.
+After our support team has been informed of a claim, they will be in touch with both the owner and renter to ensure we have all necessary details.
+Both parties will be contacted by an insurance adjuster, if necessary.

 In general, the value of the RV and any potential salvage value will be estimated by the insurance company.
 The owner or lienholder, if applicable, will be given the option to keep the totaled vehicle with the estimated salvage value reducing the payout amount.